 2. Is environment friendly

-3. No grid connection required
+3. No grid connection is required

 4. No electricity bills to be paid

-5. No fuel required
+5. No fuel is required

 6. Is durable, requiring minimal maintenance

 The major components of a typical solar-powered pumping system include a solar panel array that powers a bore-well pump or surface pump.
-The size of the complete system is dependent on size of the pump, the amount of water required per day and power available from the solar panels.
+The size of the complete system is dependent on the size of the pump, the amount of water required per day, and the power available from the solar panels.

-Motor pump.
 The pump has a motor running on electricity generated by the solar panel.
 Depending on the type of motor (AC or DC), the voltage of the solar pump motor can be AC or DC.
-DC motors are mostly used for small to medium applications, such as garden fountains, landscaping, drinking-water for livestock, or small irrigation projects.
+DC motors are primarily used for small to medium applications, such as garden fountains, landscaping, drinking water for livestock, or small irrigation projects.
 Most DC pumps run at 24 volts rather than 12 volts.

-Pump controller.
 There are two types of pump controllers: inverter and variable frequency drive (VFD).
 If an AC solar pump is used, an inverter becomes necessary to change the DC from the solar panels into AC.
 The supported power range of a typical inverter extends from 0.15kW to 55kW, with the higher power inverter being used for larger irrigation systems.

 The solar panel and inverter must be sized accordingly to accommodate the inrush characteristic of an AC motor.
-Since AC pump requires high power at the start, the inverter should be able to handle this extra start-up load.
+Since the AC pump requires high power at the start, the inverter should be able to handle this extra start-up load.
 Sometimes a VFD controller is used to ensure that the pump motor gets proper voltage and current.
 Some typical specifications for various AC pumps and pump controllers are listed in Table I.

 Many solar DC pumps require a special controller if they are to be powered directly by PV modules (without batteries).
 The controller or linear current booster (maximum power point tracker) enables the pump to start and run in low light conditions during a cloudy day, or early morning and evening.
 With a battery power source, the controller may not be required at all for a DC pump.

-A special controller may also be employed for converting 12-volt battery power to higher voltage to run the pump at top speed.
+A special controller may also be employed for converting 12-volt battery power to a higher voltage to run the pump at top speed.
 The DC pumps are available from 12V to 48V with their initial torque varying from 12A to 96A.
 Typical specifications of various DC pumps and charge controllers available from a vendor are listed in Table II as an example.

-Types of motor pumps
+Types of Motor Pumps

-Solar pumps fall into two major categories, surface and submersible, depending on their construction and applications.
+Solar pumps fall into two major categories, surface, and submersible, depending on their construction and applications.

-Submersible pump.
 This pump is basically a hermetically sealed motor.
-The whole assembly of submersible pump is submerged in the water to be pumped up.
-It is generally used for pumping water from small-bore wells, and is designed to fit inside the drilled bore.
+The whole assembly of the submersible pump is submerged in the water to be pumped up.
+It is generally used for pumping water from small borewells and is designed to fit inside the drilled bore.
 The well may be anywhere from a few meters to 550 meters deep.